datasign-tist/Project-03-Wine-Prediction-Using-MLFlow-with-Deployment/README.md

 ------------------------------------------------------------------------------------------------------------
 ## Steps to construct the folder structure and required files.

-1. Create the template.py file - this will help us avoid manually adding all the folders and files required.
+1. Create the template.py file --> This will help us avoid manually adding all the folders and files required.
-2. Create the requirement.txt - that contains all the required libraries needed, and it will install it in one go.
+2. Create the requirements.txt ( pip install -r requirements.txt) --> That contains all the required libraries needed, and it will install them in one go.
-3. Create the setup.py - requirement.txt file will look for this file to install our package as a local package.
+3. Create the setup.py --> requirement.txt file will look for this file to install our package as a local package.
-4.
+4. Add the Logging Functionality in the constructor file inside src/project_name --> This customer logging function will help us debug and track our code when deployed in remote servers.
+5.